ardanlabs/python-go/first-contact/README.md

 dtype: object
 ```

-On `16` we load the whole data into a DataFrame, this took about 45 seconds on my machine.
-On `17` we print out the data type for each column.
+* `[16]` we load the whole data into a DataFrame, this took about 45 seconds on my machine.
+* `[17]` we print out the data type for each column.

-Most of the column types seem OK, but `tpep_pickup_datetime` and `tpep_dropoff_datetime` are `object`.
-The `object` type usually means a string, and we'd like to have a time stamp here.
-This is a case where pandas need some help figuring out types.
+Most of the column types seem OK, but `tpep_pickup_datetime` and `tpep_dropoff_datetime` are of type `object`.
+The `object` type usually means a string, but in this case we'd like these columns to be a timestamp.
+This is a case where we need to help pandas figure out the correct type for these columns.

 _Note: I hate the CSV format with a passion - there's no type information, no formal specification, and don't get me started on Unicode ...
 If you have a say - pick a different format which has type information.
 My default storage format is [SQlite](https://www.sqlite.org/) which is a one-file SQL database._

-Let's help pandas figure out the types.
+Let's help pandas figure out the correct types.

 **Listing 9: Fixing Types**